NeilFranks/Game-Theory-Voting-System/README.md

 - arg1: `path_to_ballot_profile` (default: `"ballot_profiles/example_from_paper.txt"`)
 - arg2: `number_of_simulations` (default: `100`)

-For the simple example from the paper, you can simply run `./simulate_election.sh`
+To replicate the simple example from the paper, you can simply run `./simulate_election.sh`

-For the Schulze example from the paper, you can run `./simulate_election.sh ballot_profiles/Schulze_test.txt`
+To replicate the Schulze example from the paper, you can run `./simulate_election.sh ballot_profiles/Schulze_test.txt`

+To replicate the main experiment which produces the cumulative margin table from the paper, you can run `./experiment.sh`

 ## Implementation details